JaapHinke/iottum/push-api/index.md

 * `source`
    a _string_ describing the source of the event, typically a type of sensor or a reservation (booking)
 * `workplace_id`
-   an _integer_ identifying the workspace (ie, desk or room)
+   an _integer_ identifying the workplace (ie, desk or room)
 * `location_id`
    an _integer_ identifying the location (ie, office building)
 * `time_zone`
-   a _tz database string_ describing the time zone that the workspace/location is in
+   a _tz database string_ describing the time zone that the workplace/location is in

 ### Fields included in all sensor data events